 If you are like most Kindle owners, you will quickly accumulate more books than what you can read.
 But there will still be books that you want to buy, but they are priced higher than what you want to spend right now.
 This is where Ereaderiq comes in.
 This post shows you how to use Ereaderiq to create a wish-list and track the books you would like to buy, but are out of your price range.
 It also can track a list of books that are not currently available for Kindle and let you know when they are in Kindle format.

 One of the under-appreciated features of the Kindle is its integration with Audible.com.
-I have a somewhat dated (but still accurate) review of Audible.com.
-You can also borrow audiobooks from the library using either Overdrive or Netlibrary.
-MP3 audiobooks will play as audiobooks (if you put them in the Audible folder), but I have found that there is a lot of problems saving your place correctly with MP3 audiobooks and I tend to use my phone for MP3 audiobooks.
+I have a somewhat dated (but still generally accurate) review of Audible.com.
+You can also borrow audiobooks from the library using either Overdrive or Netlibrary on a smart phone, tablet or computer.
+Kindles no longer have speakers to directly play audiobooks.

 If they are DRM-Free, then you can convert them between the formats using the free software Calibre.
 Calibre will also help you maintain a digital library of your books you purchase outside of Amazon.
 (All of your books purchased from Amazon are maintained in Amazon’s cloud, so you don’t need to keep a outside library.)